 Transformation happens when we give ourselves permission to feel, understand and integrate our story with respect and acceptance.

-I'm Sitara Ju, a therapist specializing in trauma integration and rebuilding trust, self-esteem, and intimacy.
+I am Sitara Ju, a therapist specializing in trauma integration and in the reconstruction of confidence, self-esteem and intimacy.

-By combining the Learning Love Institute® and Somatic Experiencing® approaches, I provide a safe space for you to recognize and transform emotional and relational patterns that cause suffering — such as shame, fear, abandonment, and disconnection.
+Through the combination of approaches of Learning Love Institute® and of Somatic Experiencing®, I offer a safe space to recognize and transform. emotional and relational patterns that cause suffering — such shame, fear, abandonment and disconnection.

 “Freedom is making choices that bring us more love and well-being.”
 Sitara Ju